Review articles on this site earn small revenue from purchasing products through affiliate links.

 DSC06492

-Salomon has a long day of shoes suitable for adventure races, but next season, it has evolved with a wide range of trail running lineups.
-The latest XA series XA ENDURO is an off-trail running shoe with features optimized for long-distance trails over hard terrain.
-The SENSIFIT, which is well-known for its stable fit, reduces foot shaking inside, and the standard gaitor prevents the intrusion of pebbles, mud, snow, etc. on rough terrain.
-The highly breathable synthetic fabric has a unique structure without sewing.
-The outsole uses a unique contaglip, which boasts a strong grip on wet and slippery ground.
+Salomon, a leader in shoes suitable for adventure racing, has evolved its trail running lineup for the next season with a wide range of options.
+The latest addition to the XA series, the XA ENDURO, is an off-trail running shoe with features optimized for long-distance trails on tough terrain.
+The renowned SENSIFIT provides a stable fit, minimizing foot movement, while the standard gaiters prevent the intrusion of pebbles, mud, and snow on rough terrain.
+The highly breathable synthetic fabric features a unique, no-sew construction.
+The outsole uses the company's proprietary Contagrip technology, which provides excellent grip even on wet and slippery surfaces

 9. HydraPak Trek Kit